 What is the difference between Web Of Trust and PKI?

-In the WOT, on the other hand, all participants jointly confirm the authenticity of digital certificates and cryptographic keys.
+In WOT, on the other hand, all participants jointly confirm the authenticity of digital certificates and cryptographic keys.
 The more participants confirm (sign) a certificate, the more trustworthy it is.
 In the Web of Trust, many different participants act as trust centers.
 They thus replace the CA of the hierarchical PKI model.

 Why is essendi xc a valuable PKI tool?

 In conjunction with the CT-Log Monitor, it detects forged certificates.
 If necessary, it can automatically revoke and revoke them.
+Manual setup configurations often require significant time and come with hidden risks.
+In contrast, essendi xc offers flexibility from the start.